Burnside Public School

-Burnside Public School is a co-educational public primary school located in the North Parramatta in the western suburbs of Sydney, New South Wales, Australia.
-The school was built and began in 1922, to aid the Burnside Presbyterian Homes (or Burnside Homes) children who walked to North Parramatta School every day.
-The school buildings and grounds remain the property of Uniting Care, while maintained by the Department of Education and Communities.
+Burnside Public School is a co-educational public primary school in North Parramatta in the western suburbs of Sydney, Australia.
+The school was built and began in 1922 to aid the Burnside Presbyterian Homes (or Burnside Homes) children who walked to North Parramatta School every day.
+The school buildings and grounds remain the property of Uniting Care, while maintained by the NSW Department of Education.